Graduate schemes guide 2022

 - Some graduate schemes will require you to pay back some money if you leave early to cover "training costs".

-- Most training schemes require at least a 2:1 degree, but you still have good options if you're on track for a 2.2 (see above for more details).
+- Most training schemes require at least a 2:1 degree, but you still have good options if you're on track for a 2:2 (see above for more details).

 - The variety of tasks involved in some graduate training schemes can be minimal, and you'll often have to work your way up from the bottom.
-This requires patience and won't suit everyone – particularly those keen to take on maximum responsibility as soon as they get through the door.
+This requires patience and won't suit everyone, particularly those keen to take on maximum responsibility as soon as they get through the door.

-- You might be required to travel a lot, or even asked to relocate to a new city.
+- You might be required to travel a lot, or even be asked to relocate to a new city.

 - A graduate programme is rarely a 9–5 job.
-You may be expected to work late, from home and maybe even weekends (if you're really unlucky).
+You may be expected to work late, from home and maybe even on weekends (if you're really unlucky).

 Graduate scheme alternatives